theArjun/ead-notes/notes/introduction/enterprise-application-architecture/introduction.md

 - Runs on single tier architecture.
 - All the presentation logic, business logic and data storage and access logic resides in a single machine.
-- Morever, it can be part of network but the application and its database stay in the same machine.
+- Moreover, it can be part of network but the application and its database stay in the same machine.
 - It doesn't support multiple users concurrently.

 b.
 Enterprise Application